AbinZorto/mlopsv2/README.md

 5. **Configure Azure DevOps Service Connections**
    Use the service principal credentials to create service connections in Azure DevOps.

+## Creating Azure DevOps Environments

+The pipelines in each branch of your ML project repository will depend on Azure DevOps environments.
+These environments should be created before deployment.

+To create the Dev, Stage, and Prod environments:

+1. **Create New Environments**
+   - In Azure DevOps, select Pipeline in the left menu and then select Environments.
+   - Select New Environment.

+2. **Name the Environments**
+   - Create three environments named dev, stage, and prod.
+   - Click Create for each.

+The environments will initially be empty and indicate "Never deployed," but this status will update after the first deployment.

+Once the environments are created, you are ready to deploy your Azure Machine Learning infrastructure and execute the ML training and model deployment pipelines.

 ## MLOps Pipelines and CI/CD Architecture

 ### MLOps Pipelines